LitWits Printables for

 When Karana jumps off the ship, her baskets holding her most important possessions sink to the bottom of the sea.
 This activity represents the real Conflict of this story, the problem of survival that Karana must deal with alone.
 A new basket is also the first and last thing she and Ramo make together after the ship leaves, and a poignant reminder of their final conversation as they stand on the cliff, holding their basket of abalone.

-Printable: Constellation model
+Printable: constellation model

 When Karana sets out in her canoe at night to try and reach the mainland and her people, the sea is so black she can’t tell the difference between it and the sky.
 Focusing on a familiar green star in the east calms and guides her.
 This is the night she conquers fear and acquires more wisdom.
 This project captures a critical "turning point," as well as Karana's intense solitude and her indomitable spirit.

-Printable: Specimen label
+Printable: specimen label

 As a meaningful snack from the story, serve up some devilfish (aka squid) and seaweed in recognition of Karana's leadership and survival skills, and package these dried marine munchies with Karana and Rontu's specimen label.